Iris Clothings Rewards Shareholders with 1:1 Bonus Share Issue - www.lokmattimes.com

 Iris Clothings Rewards Shareholders with 1:1 Bonus Share Issue

-PNN Howrah (West Bengal) [India], July 7: Iris Clothings Limited (NSE: IRISDOREME), a readymade garment company engaged in designing, ...
+Howrah (West Bengal) [India], July 7: Iris Clothings Limited (NSE: IRISDOREME), a readymade garment company engaged in designing, manufacturing, branding, ...

 Howrah (West Bengal) [India], July 7: Iris Clothings Limited (NSE: IRISDOREME), a readymade garment company engaged in designing, manufacturing, branding, and selling garments for kids wear, has announced the issuance of bonus equity shares in a 1:1 ratio, granting shareholders one bonus share for every fully paid-up equity share held.